ibm-cloud-docs/vpc/instance_metadata_vpc_configure.md

 In the example, the return value of the cURL command is the instance identity access token, which is extracted by `jq` and placed in the `instance_identity_token` environment variable.
 You can specify this variable in a `GET` call to the metadata service to reach the metadata endpoint.
 For more information, see [Retrieve metadata from your running instances](/docs/vpc?topic=vpc-imd-get-metadata&interface=api#imd-retrieve-instance-data).

 The example uses `jq` as a parser, a third-party tool licensed under the [MIT license](https://stedolan.github.io/jq/download/). `jq` might not come preinstalled on all VPC images available when you create an instance.
-You might need to install `jq` before use or use any parser of your choice.
+You might need to install `jq` before use or use another parser of your choice.
 {: note}

 ```json